jimdigriz/debian-mssp4/README.md

 ### Troubleshooting

-If you get the following when runnings `efibootmgr`:
+If you get the following when running `efibootmgr`:

     efibootmgr: Could not set variable Boot0006: No such file or directory
     efibootmgr: Could not prepare boot variable: No such file or directory